ZcashFoundation/GrantProposals-2018Q2/README.md

 ## The Proposal Process

 1. The proposer files a *pre-proposal* in this dedicated Github repository: https://github.com/ZcashFoundation/GrantProposals-2018Q2/issues The should explain the tentative proposal–informally but in detail.
-This must be done by **[TODO: DATE TBD]**
+This must be done by **April 27th, 2018.**
 1. Public discussion will ensue in comments on the *pre-proposal*.
 The discussion will hopefully include support, critique, suggestions for improvements, and pointers to relevant resources.
-1. The Zcash Foundation Grant Review committee will, following this discussion, inform proposers whether they are invited to submit a full proposal.
+1. The Zcash Foundation Grant Review committee will, following this discussion, inform proposers whether they are invited to submit a full proposal by **May 18th, 2018**.
 This invitation is advisory, and indicates the committee's evaluation of whether it is likely that a submission along the lines outlined in pre-proposal can be strong candidate for funding.
 Whether to proceed with the submission remains at the discretion of the proposers.
-1. Subsequently, and no later than **[TODO: DATE TBD]**: the proposer will post a formal stand-alone Submission document, as an attachment in the issue.
-The Submission should summarize the official proposal, following the structure outlined below.
-The proposer may revise the Submission, e.g., to address ongoing feedback, by filing new versions of pre-proposals as attachments in the *Issue*, until the Submission Deadline of **[TODO: DATE TBD].**
+1. Subsequently, and no later than **June 1st, 2018**: the proposer will post a formal stand-alone *Submission* document, as an attachment in the issue.
+The *Submission* should summarize the official proposal, following the structure outlined below.
+The proposer may revise the *Submission*, e.g., to address ongoing feedback, by filing new versions as attachments in the *Issue*, until the *Submission* Deadline of **June 15th, 2018.**
-1. After the Submission Deadline, the Zcash Foundation Grant Review Committee will convene to make its funding decision, based on the submissions, the community feedback gathered in the issues, and possibly other consultation.
+1. After the *Submission* Deadline, the Zcash Foundation Grant Review Committee will convene to make its funding decision, based on the submissions, the community feedback gathered in the issues, and possibly other consultation.

 ## Structure of the Submission